As soon as I returned to Korea,

 wouldn’t I already be in the top 10%

-of film installers in Canada?”
+of vinyl wrap installers in Canada?”

 The reason felt obvious at the time.